bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 BigCommerce is only responsible for the security of credit cards to the extent that secure handling is maintained while the payment is en route from payment request to payment processors.
 As a third-party developer, you are responsible for developing the storefronts or recurring billing apps in a PCI compliant manner.
 You will also need to maintain a PCI compliance certification for third-party service providers certified by an external Qualified Security Assessor (QSA).

-Merchants or shoppers' personal identifiable information (PII) collected by recurring billing apps that consumes the BigCommerce Payments API must have its own Privacy Policy sufficient to the requirements of the European Union General Data Protection Requirements (GDPR).
+Merchants or shoppers' personal identifiable information (PII) collected by recurring billing apps that consume the BigCommerce Payments API must have its own Privacy Policy sufficient to the requirements of the European Union General Data Protection Requirements (GDPR).
 The GDPR must be available and displayed to the general public.

 <div class="HubBlock--callout">